Categories: Uncategorized

 When it comes to investing, there are an assortment of options to choose from.
 You could buy stocks, hold bonds, invest in alternative assets amongst a wide variety of others.
 Having so many choices can make it difficult to decide on the one that will likely produce the highest rate of return.

-Some investments produce only capital gains, while others may increase in value and generate cash flow.
-In addition, they may have different timelines for when you’ll sell – all of which adds to the confusion about the right one to choose!
+Some investments produce only capital gains, while others may both increase in value and generate cash flow.
+In addition, they may have different timelines for when you’ll sell – all of which adds to the confusion about which investment is right for you to choose!

-So, how do you make an upfront apples-to-apples comparison between them to select the one that will likely have the best outcome?
+So, how do you make an upfront apples-to-apples comparison between them to select the one that will likely have the best outcome based on your financial strategy?

 To analyze your investment options before you buy, you need to understand the different expected rate of return calculations and how to use them.
 By doing so, you can determine which assets grow and compound the fastest, allowing you to achieve your financial goals sooner!